hirasoomroo/Project2/README.md

 * As a hiker, I want to be able to create an account.

-* As a hiker, I want to be able to create and view location data such as trail maps.
+* As a hiker, I want to be able to create and view the trails I have been on before.

-* As a hiker, I want to view elevation profiles

 * As a hiker, I want to view other reviews and ratings from other users